Peripheral Artery Disease Causes

-Oftentimes, people mistake the Peripheral Artery Disease symptoms of peripheral artery disease as natural side effects of aging.
+Oftentimes, people mistake peripheral artery disease symptoms as natural side effects of aging.
 This is because most symptoms affect the legs and oftentimes occur during already taxing activities, such as climbing stairs, so they are easy to dismiss.
-However as the conditions that are known causes of peripheral artery disease become progressively worse, these symptoms may not subside after the activity is over and instead become persistent.
+However, as the conditions that are known to cause peripheral artery disease become progressively worse, these symptoms may not subside after the activity is over and instead become persistent.

 Tampa General Hospital has been named the #1 Hospital in Tampa Bay and is also ranked as one of America's Best Hospitals for Cardiology & Heart Surgery by U.S. News & World Report for 2020-2021; we've earned this distinction every year since 2008.
 U.S. News & World Report has also recognized TGH as the highest-ranked hospital in Florida for Cardiology & Heart Surgery for 2020-2021.

 To find a cardiovascular specialist at TGH, use our Physician Finder.
 One of our specialists can help you control your peripheral artery disease and create an individualized treatment plan for you that will manage your symptoms and address the effects of the condition.